-be a strong back-scattering of the incident wave at a density well below the critical density of the incident radiation.
+The new mode can combine nonlinearly with the original electromagnetic wave to produce a pressure force $\propto \nabla E^2$, which amplifies the original density fluctuation.
+Provided the growth rate of the wave is faster than the natural damping rates, e.g. that of Landau damping, there can be a strong back-scattering of the incident wave at a density well below the critical density of the incident radiation.
 (A further condition which must be satisfied is that the bandwidth of the incident wave must also be less than the growth rate.
 This will generally be true for a laser.)
-Stimulated Raman scattering is an example of a parametric instability.
+This stimulated Raman scattering is an example of a parametric instability.
 The incident wave frequency is called the pump frequency.
 One difference between parametric instabilities involving waves as opposed to just oscillations is that it is necessary to match spatial as well as temporal frequencies.